josanchdev/phobia/README.md

 - The game world is built from two complementary file types:
 	- `.cub` — a visual 2D grid that defines layout and places objects.
-	- `.json` — a companion file that provides parameters for dynamic entities (enemies, lights, etc.).
+	- `.json` — A companion file that provides stat definitions for the types of entities found in the map (e.g., how fast a "Zombie" is, what color a "Lamp" is).
-- Only one map is loaded at a time.
-You can keep multiple `.cub` files in the assets folder for selection from a menu.
+- Only one map is loaded at a time

 ### 2. Map file (`.cub`)